Csejrup/SocialNetworkingApp/Readme.md

     }
 }
    ```
 ## Reliability

 ### Key Areas of Failure Identified

-External Dependency on RabbitMQ: The system relies on RabbitMQ for event publishing, which can fail due to network issues, service downtime, or overload.
+**External Dependency on RabbitMQ:** The system relies on RabbitMQ for event publishing, which can fail due to network issues, service downtime, or overload.

-Lack of Fault Tolerance: The system lacked mechanisms to handle transient failures or prevent overload from external dependencies.
+**Lack of Fault Tolerance:** The system lacked mechanisms to handle transient failures or prevent overload from external dependencies.

-Single Points of Failure: Missing retry mechanisms or fallbacks for publishing events led to reliability concerns.
+**Single Points of Failure:** Missing retry mechanisms or fallbacks for publishing events led to reliability concerns.

 ## Mitigations Implemented
 Circuit Breaker Policy
 A circuit breaker was implemented using Polly.

-Open state: Stops requests when RabbitMQ is consistently failing.
+**Open state**: Stops requests when RabbitMQ is consistently failing.

-Half-open state: Tests the connection after a defined period.
+**Half-open state**: Tests the connection after a defined period.

-Closed state: Resumes normal operations once RabbitMQ stabilizes.
+**Closed state**: Resumes normal operations once RabbitMQ stabilizes.

-Retry Mechanism: Configured retries with exponential backoff using Polly policies to handle transient failures without immediately failing the operation.
+**Retry Mechanism**: Configured retries with exponential backoff using Polly policies to handle transient failures without immediately failing the operation.

-Centralized Logging: Added detailed logging to capture errors and the state of the circuit breaker, aiding in monitoring and debugging.

 ## How Reliability Was Improved

-Prevent System Overload: The circuit breaker prevents the system from continually trying to send messages when RabbitMQ is unavailable.
+**Prevent System Overload**: The circuit breaker prevents the system from continually trying to send messages when RabbitMQ is unavailable.

-Graceful Degradation: By handling failures effectively, the system avoids abrupt crashes or loss of functionality.
+**Graceful Degradation**: By handling failures effectively, the system avoids abrupt crashes or loss of functionality.

-Resilience: Retry mechanisms ensure transient failures are resolved without user impact.
+**Resilience**: Retry mechanisms ensure transient failures are resolved without user impact.

-## Future Improvements

-Add Metrics Monitoring: Use a monitoring system to track circuit breaker states and RabbitMQ performance.
-Introduce Fallbacks: Implement storage for failed events to retry later.
+## Security in the Social Networking App
+### Inter-Service Communication Security (RabbitMQ)
+*    **Restricted Ingress Traffic:** Each service communicates with RabbitMQ through specific ingress rules enforced by Kubernetes NetworkPolicies.
+These rules ensure that only authorized services (e.g., UserProfileService, TweetPostingService, InteractionService, and APIGateway) can interact with RabbitMQ.
+*    **Authentication with Credentials:** RabbitMQ is secured using environment variables (RABBITMQ_USER and RABBITMQ_PASS) to authenticate all services.
+These credentials are stored securely as Kubernetes Secrets and mounted into the service pods.
+*    **Cluster-Internal Communication:** All RabbitMQ communication happens within the Kubernetes cluster (ClusterIP type), preventing external access to the message broker.

+### API Gateway Security
+**JWT Authentication:** The APIGateway authenticates all external client requests using JSON Web Tokens (JWT).
+Only authenticated requests are forwarded to the backend microservices.

+### Isolation of Services
+**ServiceAccount Usage:** Each service (e.g., UserProfileService, TweetPostingService) operates under its own ServiceAccount, ensuring minimal permissions are granted to each service.

+**Network Segmentation:** Using Kubernetes NetworkPolicies, each service can only communicate with explicitly defined services.
+For example:
+* **TweetPostingService** can communicate with RabbitMQ and **UserProfileService**.
+* **InteractionService** can communicate with RabbitMQ and **TweetPostingService**.
+* **InteractionService** can communicate with RabbitMQ for sending and receiving events, such as likes and comments.
+Can  communicate with **TweetPostingService** for fetching or updating tweet-related data.

+This limits the blast radius in case of a breach or misconfiguration.

 ## Getting Started